When it comes to increasing productivity and improving workplace morale, showing employee appreciation goes a long way.

 When’s a better time to show employee appreciation than on National Employee Appreciation Day?
 Go above and beyond on Employee Appreciation Day and plan something special for the whole team.

-One great way of doing this is by planning a group outing.
-If your team is remote, see if you can fly them in for something like a wine tasting or team bowling.
+One of the best Employee Appreciation Day ideas is planning a group outing.
+If your team is remote, see if you can fly them in and take your team out for something fun like a wine tasting or team bowling.
+This is a great way to show appreciation and reward employees on their special day.

 By celebrating Employee Appreciation Day at your company, you can celebrate everyone and give them something to look forward to each year.